ilopmar/codemotion-2013/README.md

 - fligth_1: Initial configuration.
 The emails are sent synchronously.
 - fligth_2: Changing configuration the emails are sent asynchronously.
 - fligth_3: Save additional stats without changing the code, only creating a new service.
 - photo: Demo integrating with filesystem without pain and pushing pictures to browsers in real time.
+Note that you have to configure the path for the generated photos in [Config.groovy](https://github.com/lmivan/codemotion-2013/blob/master/grails-app/conf/Config.groovy#L94) file and also you have to install `image-magick` in your system.
 - xmpp: Interact with an XMPP bot to check the weather and the stocks.
+Note that you have to configure the xmpp connection details in [Config.groovy](https://github.com/lmivan/codemotion-2013/blob/master/grails-app/conf/Config.groovy#L96) file.

 The slides of the talk are available at [slideshare](http://www.slideshare.net/ilopmar/quiero-tiempo-real-y-lo-quiero-para-ayer).